nickpowpow/bitstarter/README.md

-This is a test readme.
+This is the bitstarter readme for startup class homework 3.
+Ya mon.